mengguang/LT8920/README.md

 1. fix some small bugs.
 2. works on ESP8266 Arduino.
 3. clean some notes.
+4. add dump_register method for debug.
+5. remove some useless files.

 Note: Data rate may have issues when setting other value than 1Mbps.